The Politics of Multi-Racial Identity -Part 1 of 4

 Ward Connerly

-Ward Connerly led the charge on passage of Proposition 209 (1998) that eliminated affirmative actions in both state schools and in government in California.
-Again in 2003 he pushed for Proposition 54, which did not pass, to eliminate racial preference or acknowledge racial/ethnic categories at all levels of society in the State of California, believing it would put us on the path towards equality.
+Ward Connerly led the charge on passage of Proposition 209 (1998) that eliminated affirmative action in state schools and in government here in California.
+Again in 2003 he pushed for Proposition 54, which did not pass, to eliminate racial preference at all levels of society in the State of California, believing it would put us on the path towards equality.

 The jury is out on the impacts (pro or con) of Proposition 209 here in California and similar legislation in other states, nevertheless a simple truth remains, race is a social construct further evidenced by Professor Obasogie’s findings.
 The good news is we constructed it, so we can deconstruct it, but using a blunt political instrument like propositions is not the path.